Torsoto/legalnews/backend/README.md

 # LegalNews Backend

-Backend service for the LegalNews mobile application, providing legal news and updates from official sources.
+Backend service for the LegalNews mobile application, providing legal news and updates from official sources in Austria.

 ## Features

-- XML parsing for legal documents
+- XML parsing for legal documents from the Austrian RIS (Rechtsinformationssystem)
-- Integration with Gemini AI (gemini 2.0 flash-lite)
+- Integration with Google's Gemini AI for document summarization
-- Firebase integration for authentication and data storage
+- Firebase Firestore for data storage and persistence
-- RESTful API endpoints for news and user management
+- RESTful API endpoints for legal notifications

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will help you set up and run the project locally for development.

 ### Prerequisites

 - Node.js 16+
 - npm or yarn
+- Firebase account

-### Installing
+### Installation

 1. Clone this repository
 2. Navigate to the backend directory